 A routine infertility evaluation is valuable in determining the cause of infertility, and provides key information when designing your personalized treatment plan.
-This section covers information on when to test for infertility and the three basic areas of concern when a couple has not conceived within 6–12 months of discontinuing contraception.
+This section covers information on when to test for infertility and the basic areas of concern when a couple has not conceived within 6–12 months of discontinuing contraception.

 Though sometimes you want a glimpse of your future fertility to help guide important life decisions and family planning.
 At SRM, our fertility assessment program is designed to be convenient and informative, and will give you just the information you need to plan accordingly.